timgates42/koalixcrm/doc/source/developer.rst

 msgid "phonenumber"
 msgstr "nombre de telefon"

-After you finised translating the whole file test your translation by compiling it.
+After you finished translating the whole file test your translation by compiling it.

 django-admin compilemessages